From Dual Unitarity to Generic Quantum Operator Spreading

-In general circuits Eq.~\eqref{eq:otoc} can be graphically represented as the contraction of a two-dimensional tensor network~\footnote{The OTOC exhibits a strong parity dependence.
-In the main text we focus on $C^+(x,t)$ for which $(t-x)\in2\mathbb{Z}$, but the derivation is analogous for $C^-(x,t)$, for which $(t-x)\in2\mathbb{Z}+1$.}\cite{SuppMat}, the size of which is set by the light-cone coordinates $n=(t-x+2)/2,\,m=(t+x)/2$,
+The OTOC exhibits a strong parity dependence.
+Here, we focus on $C^+(x,t)$ for which $(t-x)\in2\mathbb{Z}$, but the derivation is analogous for $C^-(x,t)$, for which $(t-x)\in2\mathbb{Z}+1$.
+In general circuits, Eq.~\eqref{eq:otoc} can be graphically represented as the contraction of a two-dimensional tensor network, the size of which is set by the light-cone coordinates $n=(t-x+2)/2,\,m=(t+x)/2$,

 where we have introduced the `folded' gate acting on four copies of the local Hilbert space,